NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 # Continuous Testing

-<pre align="center">Guidance and automation for implementing continuous testing for your project.</pre>
+<pre align="center">A comprehensive guide to developing a continuous testing plan, implementation, and automation approach for your project using AI tools.</pre>

 ## Introduction